-Not to alarm any of you, but there are only 50 days until Christmas!
-So that means there are only:
+Not to alarm any of you, but there are only 50 days until Christmas 2021!
+The holiday countdown(s) has begun!

-– 24 days until Thanksgiving
+– 20 days until Thanksgiving

-– 25 days until Black Friday
+– 21 days until Black Friday

-– 58 days until New Years!
+– 57 days until New Year’s Eve!

 We have been using these cool Countdown Clocks for Christmas for years.
-Every Christmas morning it goes off at 6AM, then it immediately gets reset for 364 days and counting until next Christmas.
+Every Christmas morning it goes off at 6 AM, then it immediately gets reset for 364 days and counting until next Christmas.
 It is a little disappointing to see over 300 days but the clock gets left on the living room bookshelf and forgotten for months at a time.
-With the exception of a few random glances over the past several months, it had recently come back into play when it hit the T minus 90 day mark.
+With the exception of a few random glances over the past several months, it had recently come back into play when it hit the T minus 90-day mark.
 Now it gets almost daily attention as it ticks closer and closer… Did I mention there are only 50 days left until Christmas?!

 These countdown clocks only run about $12 or so, and they come in a variety of different themes, such as wedding countdown, retirement, vacation, etc. But the front face pops off pretty easily and the themed paper border can be flipped over or replaced with any design you can come up with (apparently we lost our border and need to make a new one 🙂 ).

-Then we have a Jan Brett Christmas unit, which is a gentle and relaxing lead up to Christmas.
-It even comes with a fun countdown chain your children can decorate and use to count down the days until Christmas morning!
-We also have a Winter Holidays Around the World which explores a variety of holidays, from Christmas and Hanukkah, to Chinese New Year and Kwanzaa.
-All of these units are suitable for elementary age students (with the Jan Brett unit being geared to the youngest learners).
+Then we have a Jan Brett Christmas unit, which is a gentle and relaxing lead-up to Christmas, perfect for your little ones!
+It even comes with a fun holiday countdown chain your children can decorate and use to count down their days until Christmas morning!
+We also have a Winter Holidays Around the World unit, which explores a variety of holidays, from Christmas and Hanukkah to Chinese New Year and Kwanzaa.
+All of these units are suitable for elementary-age students (with the Jan Brett unit being geared to the youngest learners).
 They are a steal at just $7.95 each!

 Emily Cook is the author and creator of the secular homeschool curriculum Build Your Library, a literature-based K-12 program infused with the teachings of Charlotte Mason.
-She writes full year lesson plans as well as shorter topical unit studies.
-Emily has been homeschooling her four children in Southern NH for 15 years.
+She writes full-year lesson plans as well as shorter topical unit studies.
+Emily has been homeschooling her four children in Southern NH for 21 years.
 She is passionate about reading aloud to children of all ages and loves to share her love of literature with others.
-She and her family also makes incredibly dorky videos about homeschooling, books and more on Youtube at ARRRGH!
+She and her family also make incredibly dorky videos about homeschooling, books, and more on Youtube at ARRRGH!
 Schooling.
-You can follow her on Facebook, Twitter and Pinterest.
+You can follow her on Facebook, Twitter, and Pinterest.